MaximeTAlgosup/AfterWords/documents/functional/functionalSpecifications.md

 ---

-This project don't have a lot of deliverables.
+This project doesn't have a lot of deliverables.
 They are only composed of the code source and documents that have to be written.

 For the documents, there would be: